silviazuffi/varen/README.md

 varen/varen/model/
 ```
 If you want to run the training code you need the dataset.
-Download and place the scans 'decimated_clean.tar' and the registrations 'registrations.tar' in the folders:
+Download and place the extracted scans 'decimated_clean.tar' and the extracted registrations 'registrations.tar' in the folders:
 ```
 varen/data/scans/decimated_clean/
 varen/data/registrations/